uport-project/uport-registry/README.md

 Note: The tests currently timeout instead of throwing exceptions

 ### Deployment
 To deploy the registry we used truffle, but our deploy script has a special option in order to specify the previous version of the registry.
-So to deploy do the following:
+So to deploy a new version of the registry, do the following:
 ```
 truffle migrate --network <name of eth network> --prevAddr <address of previous registry version>
 ```